jethornton/flexgui/docs_flex/source/ini.rst

 -----

-The optional DEBUG key in the [EMC] section can be used to show various levels of debug information.
+The optional DEBUG key in the [EMC] section can be used to show various levels of debug information when running in a terminal.
 The DEBUG key is not required.
 ::

 	DEBUG = option number